kalesreg/datasciencecoursera/Getting and Cleaning Data - What I Learned.md

 ## Reading Different File Types Into R

-The read.table() function is the most common function used to read files into R because it is the most robust.
+The "read.table()"" function is the most common function used to read files into R because it is the most robust.
 However, it requires you to input more parameters and can be a bit slow. read.csv, read.csv2, read.xlsx, and read.xlsx2 are all good alternatives.

 XML is widely used in internet applications, so it will be seen when using things like web scraping and internet APIs.
 It uses tags, elements, and attributes.
-You can read XML into R using the XML library, then pass it to xmlTreeParse().
-You can find more XPath info [here](http://www.stat.berkeley.edu/~statcur/Workshop2/Presentations/XML.pdf).
+You can read XML into R using the XML library, then pass it to "xmlTreeParse()".
+You can find more info [here](http://www.stat.berkeley.edu/~statcur/Workshop2/Presentations/XML.pdf).
+* "xmlTreeParse()" returns the xml for a given URL.
+* "xmlRoot()" returns the internal structure of an XML file.
+* "xmlName()" gives the element name for a given node.
+* "xmlAttrs()" gives all the attributes/child nodes for a given node.
+Use "xmlGetAttr()" get a particular value.
+* "xmlValue()" to get the text content for a given node.
+* "xmlChildren()", "node[[i]]", or "node[["el-name"]]" to select a node.
+* "xmlSApply()" to loop over the nodes and get the content as a string.
+* XPath is a language for node subsetting by name, with specific attributes present, with attributes with particular values, and with parents, ancestors, children.
+        * /node - top-level node
+        * //node - node at any level
+        * node[@attr-name] - node that has an attribute named "attr-name"
+        * node[@attr-name='bob'] - node that has attribute named attr-name with value 'bob
+        * node/@x - value of attribute x in node with such attr.

 JSON is a lightweight data storage format for data from APIs.
 Similar to XML, but different syntx/format.
-You can read JSON into R using the jsonlite library, then pass it to fronJSON().
+You can read JSON into R using the jsonlite library, then pass it to "fronJSON()".
 You can find more infor on JSON files [here](http:// www.json.org/).
 A good tutorial on jsonlite can be found [here](http://www.r-bloggers.com/new-package-jsonlite-a-smarter-json-encoderdecoder/).

 ## data.table

-data.table is basically a faster version of data.frame.
-However, data.table does function slightly differently.
+"data.table()" is basically a faster version of "data.frame()".
+However, "data.table()"does function slightly differently.

+data.tables don't automatically copy like data.frames do, so you have to explicitly copy a data.table with "copy()".

+Use "tables()"" to see all the data tables in memory.

+"fread()" is much faster than "read.table()".

+A list of differences between data.table and data.frame can be found [here](http://stackoverflow.com/questions/13618488/what-you-can-do-with-data-frame-that-you-cant-in-data-table).

 ### Single Element Subsetting